Cruising the Mighty St. Lawrence River Aboard St. Lawrence Cruise Lines’ Canadian Empress

 As I waited for Lawrence to bring the car over and load our bags, I had the opportunity to meet the owner, Jason Clark, of St. Lawrence Cruise Lines on the Crawford Dock.

-With the 40th anniversary of the cruise line coming up in September 2021, Jason recalled being 11 years of age in 1981 when the ship was launched by his uncle and father who ran the company until 2016 when Jason became the proud owner and president of St. Lawrence Cruise Lines.
+With the company’s 45th anniversary on the horizon, Jason recalled being 11 years of age back in 1981 when the ship was launched by his uncle and father who ran the company until 2016 when Jason became the proud owner and president of St. Lawrence Cruise Lines.

 My Final Thoughts of St. Lawrence Cruise Lines’ Canadian Empress